Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/EM.md

 6. **Export Promotion and Import Substitution:**
     Entrepreneurial ventures expand exports and reduce dependency on imports, strengthening the balance of payments.

-7. **Wealth Creation and Distribution:**
-    Entrepreneurs generate wealth and contribute to equitable income distribution through employment and business opportunities.

 8. **Increased National Income:**
     New ventures contribute to GDP growth and government revenue through taxes.